clarity-team/clarpse/README.md

     OOPSourceCodeModel generatedSourceCodeModel = parseService.parseProject(rawData);
 ```

 The OOPSourceCodeModel contains contains components from which key properties of the code base may be extracted.
+As expected, the format remains the same irregardless of the original input language specified.
 The JSON representation of the generatedSourceCodeModel for this example is provided below:

 ```json
         "components": {